Root vegetable

-Root vegetables are underground plant parts eaten by humans or animals as food.
+Root vegetables are underground plant parts eaten by humans and other animals as food.
 In agricultural and culinary terminology, the term applies to true roots, such as taproots and root tubers, as well as non-roots such as bulbs, corms, rhizomes, and stem tubers.

 Description

 Root vegetables are generally energy storage organs containing carbohydrates such as starches and sugars.

 List of root vegetables

 The following list classifies root vegetables organized by their roots' anatomy.